 Does the tax authority have to abide by any standards or a code of conduct when carrying out audits?
 Does the tax authority publish any details of how it in practice conducts audits?

-The FTA, the Swiss Tax Conference (STC), EXPERTsuisse and the IFF-HSG have documented the principles and rules of conduct in the “Tax Code of Conduct 2021”.
-Its aim is to ensure the efficient implementation of legal requirements and to strengthen the trust between taxpayers, tax agents and tax authorities over the long term.
-It is intended as a recommendation for employees of tax administrations and tax agents or representatives of companies working in the tax field.
-In addition, the FTA publishes circulars for cantonal tax authorities, fiduciaries and natural and legal persons.
-They provide information on certain aspects of direct federal tax, withholding tax and stamp duty.
+The SFTA, Swiss Tax Conference (STC), EXPERTsuisse, and the IFF-HSG have collaborated to outline the principles and guidelines in the “Tax Code of Conduct 2021”.
+This document aims to ensure effective adherence to legal obligations and foster enduring trust between taxpayers, tax professionals, and tax authorities.
+It serves as a recommendation for the tax administrations, tax professionals, and representatives of businesses engaged in tax-related activities.
+Additionally, the SFTA issues circulars directed at cantonal tax authorities, trustees, and individuals and entities.
+These circulars provide detailed guidance on specific aspects of federal direct tax, withholding tax, and stamp duty.

 Does the tax authority have the power to compulsorily request information?
 Does this extend to emails?
 Is there a right of appeal against the use of such a power?